phfaist/bibolamazi/README.md

 wherever you want, and run them.

 The rest of this document is concerned mostly about downloading, installing and using bibolamazi from source.
-This option is necessary if you want to use the command-line or if you want to develop new filters.
+This option is only necessary if you want to use the command-line interface.

 Installing and Getting Started